-When creating a scrapbook page, we might start with one, and realize that we have more photos or more of the story to tell and we would like to turn that single page into a double page.
+When creating a scrapbook page, we might start with one, and realize that we have more photos or more of the story to tell.
+That is when we would like to turn that single page into a double page.
 And if we plan a whole album, maybe we would like to start with double templates from the beginning.
-However, double-page templates are much less common than single-page so we might need a little bit of work to create our own double.
+However, double-page templates are much less common than single-page.
+That is when we might need a little bit of work to create our own.
 But it is easier than you think using these five tips.

 1- Mirror, flip or rotate